 Point #5: Be aware of the Thin Ideal message in the media.

-No family can hide from the Thin Ideal, ever present in movies, magazines, websites and the general population (who also are influenced by media images).
-“Research with kids as young as 3-5 years of age reveal that they show signs of adopting the belief that goodness in females was related to thinness,” says Jennifer Shewmaker, PhD, author of Sexualized Media Messages and Our Children: Teaching Kids to Be Smart Critics and Consumers.
+No family can hide from the Thin Ideal, ever-present in movies, magazines, websites and the general population (who also are influenced by media images).
+“Research with kids as young as 3-5 years of age reveals that they show signs of adopting the belief that goodness in females was related to thinness,” says Jennifer Shewmaker, PhD, author of Sexualized Media Messages and Our Children: Teaching Kids to Be Smart Critics and Consumers.
 “But, it’s important to remember that there are variables in their personal life, such as family and community, that can help them process media messages and choose a healthy response. ”